 Skip to main content

-Secure Domain setup
+Secure Domain Setup

 It is possible to allow only authenticated users to create new conference rooms.
 Whenever a new room is about to be created, Jitsi Meet will prompt for a user name and password.
 After the room is created, others will be able to join from anonymous domain.
 Here's what has to be configured: